 Armani Code is one of the fashion industry’s most iconic contemporary perfumes for men.
 First released as Black Code in 2004, Armani Code was renamed just a year later in 2005.

-In the following article, you will read Bespoke Unit’s review of Armani Code.
-Using the Bespoke Unit Fragrance Formula, we will analyse its composition, maturation, seasonality and when to wear the fragrance.
+In the following article, you will read Bespoke Unit’s review of Armani Code with a focus on the following topics:

 - Brand: Giorgio Armani